-A. The Upper Pecos SWCD District Technician met with SWCDs 227, 209, 213, 237, 231, 235, 224, and 241 during their monthly board meetings to discuss project activities including WQMP availability, the prescribed burning program, saltcedar leaf beetles, FY13 WQMP Program Rules, and the §319(h) FY13 Grant Proposal for the Pecos River Watershed.
+A. The Upper Pecos SWCD District Technician met with SWCDs 213, 241, 231, and 235 during their monthly board meetings to discuss project activities including WQMPs and the prescribed burning program.

 Subtask 2.8: The District Technicians will cooperate and communicate with landowners and entities in the Pecos River watershed in order to efficiently and effectively achieve project goals and to summarize activities and achievements made throughout the course of this project.
 Specifically, the District Technicians will, at least, participate in meetings scheduled under the auspices of the WPP.
 The District Technicians will maintain regular communication with the TWRI Pecos River Watershed Coordinator, TFS personnel, and the selected chemical saltcedar control contractor.